bobfirestone/swagger-prism-demo/README.md

 $ prism mock petstore-expanded.yaml -h 0.0.0.0
 ```

-The `-h 0.0.0.0` flag in needed when deploying to docker because the default bind is to `localhost` and can not be accessed outside the container.
+The `-h 0.0.0.0` flag in needed when deploying to docker because the default `mock` command binds to `localhost` and localhost can not be accessed outside the container.

 ### References